Districts of Bhutan

 Updates:

 International standard ISO 3166-2 was published on December 15, 1998.
 It superseded ISO/DIS 3166-2 (draft international standard).
 For Bhutan, there were several changes from the draft standard.
-In the final standard, the districts are no longer grouped into regions.
-Also, two new districts have been added.
-Their names are Gasa and Tashi Yangtse.
-From other sources, it appears that these two districts were already in existence by 1994.
-The news of their creation has been slow to filter through to the West.
+In the final standard, the districts were no longer grouped into regions.
+Also, two new districts were added: Gasa and Tashi Yangtse.
+From other sources, it appears that these two districts were created in 1992.
+The news of their creation was slow to filter through to the West.
 The capitals of the two new districts have the same names as the districts.
 The ISO codes for the new districts are two letters, unlike the older ones, which have two digits.

 Country overview: